 Berlin Welcome Card

 With the card, we never had to worry about buying or stamping tickets – which made using public transportation a breeze.
 We wouldn’t go to Berlin without a Welcome Card!
-Take a look at the Berlin Welcome Card Flyer to see which would be suit your needs during your trip to Berlin.

 For more information about sightseeing in Berlin, go to Visit Berlin, the official Berlin Tourist site.